IBM-Cloud/terraform-provider-ibm/website/docs/d/app_config_collections.html.markdown

 The following arguments are supported:

 - `guid` - (Required, String) The GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
-- `region` - (Required, String)The region of the App Configuration Instance

 - `sort` - (optional, string) Sort the collection details based on the specified attribute.
 - `tags` - (optional, string) Flter the resources to be returned based on the associated tags.
 Returns resources associated with any of the specified tags.
 - `expand` - (optional, bool) If set to `true`, returns expanded view of the resource details.